shmack01/TranscriptionApp/README.md

 - Add feature for saving to a file
 - Implement parsing MP3/4 files - **COMPLETED** Tested with v1.22.6
 - Current parsing audio files status
-- Test with large wav files, incorporate batch.
+- Test with large wav files
+- [Optional]

 ## Get Started
 Solution uses Translator and Speech services.
 The current solution pulls values from Environment Variables.
 This will need to be updated for more secure method